No items found.

 Chloe Hall:

-Hey everyone and welcome back to the Easy Agile Podcast.
-So I'm Chloe, Marketing Coordinator at Easy Agile, and I'll be your host for today's episode.
-So before we begin, we'd like to acknowledge the traditional custodians of the land from which I am recording today, the Wodiwodi people of the Dharawal-speaking nation and pay our respects to elders past, present, and emerging.
-We extend that same respect to all Aboriginal and to Australia Islander peoples who are tuning in today.
+Hello and welcome back to the Easy Agile Podcast.
+I'm Chloe, Marketing coordinator at Easy Agile, and I'll be your host for today's episode.
+Before we begin, we'd like to acknowledge the traditional custodians of the land from which we broadcast today, the people of the Dhuwal speaking country.
+We pay our respects to elders past, present, and emerging, and extend that same respect to all Aboriginal Torres Strait Islanders and First Nations people joining us today.
+Today we have a very exciting episode for you.
+We will be speaking to Renae Craven.
+Renae is an Agile coach, Agile trainer, scrum master coach, BASI Pilates instructor, and runs her own Pilate Studio.

 Chloe Hall: